aFunkyBass/slowplay/README.md

 ### Requirements

-Slowplay distributable is compiled using pyinstaller, so it should be running out of the box on most modern systems as all the libraries are built-in.
+Slowplay distributable is compiled using pyinstaller, so it should be running out of the box on most modern Linux systems as all the libraries are built-in.
 Please report any issues on this repository.

 ## Shortcuts